elcruzo/obstacle-avoidance-robot/README.md

    'Arduino IDE' in the apps list on your machine.

    If Python is not installed, you can download it from the official [Arduino website](https://www.arduino.cc/en/software/).

+3. Install the `AFMotor` library inside the Arduino IDE with [these](https://learn.adafruit.com/adafruit-motor-shield/library-install) steps.

 ## Usage